 A staff member will reach out to you to plan the speaking engagement.

 Vous y trouverez des conseils pour préparer votre classe à la rencontre avec un survivant ou une survivante, la chronologie de la Shoah (l’Holocauste) ainsi qu’un glossaire de termes s’y rapportant.

 Other Resources Resources may be borrowed from the VHEC or can be found in the For Teachers & Educators section of our website, including the teaching website Open Hearts – Closed Doors: The War Orphans Project, which can also be found here:

 Survivor Speakers are touched and always appreciate hearing from students, parents, teachers and others.
 We ask that you kindly appreciate that it’s often difficult for survivors to respond personally to the many letters they receive.

 Students wishing to interview a survivor as part of a school project are asked to join a scheduled presentation at the VHEC, view a video testimony, or ask their teacher to arrange for a Speaker.
 Increasing requests for Speakers make individual requests difficult to accommodate.

 What else should we know?

-We would appreciate 3 days cancellation notice.
+We appreciate three days cancellation notice.

 What if we have more questions?